aliahsan08/RPMS/README.md

 5. SETTING UP THE DATABASE IN MYSQL

-1. Open MySQL Workbench.
+-Open MySQL Workbench.
-2. Connect to your local server.
+-Connect to your local server.
-3. Open a new SQL tab.
+-Open a new SQL tab.
-4. Copy and paste the SQL script provided in the project (RPMS_Schema.sql).
+-Copy and paste the SQL script provided in the project (RPMS_Schema.sql).
-5. Run the script to create tables and data.
+-Run the script to create tables and data.

 Make sure the database name matches what is used in the code:
 For example, in DBConnection.java: